Image © AOC

 A bit more...

 This cairn is thought to be from the Neolithic period, ie 5000 years old.
-Originally excavated by Joseph Anderson and colleague in 1865, it has been visited and recorded by a succession of Scotland's most significant archaeologists since then - Francis Tress-Barry, Joanna Close-Brooks, Audrey Henshall, Roger Mercer, etc.
+Originally excavated by Joseph Anderson and Robert Shearer in 1865, it has been visited and recorded by a succession of Scotland's most significant archaeologists since then - Francis Tress-Barry, Joanna Close-Brooks, Audrey Henshall, Roger Mercer, etc.

 the full details